In life, we can hold on to a lot of anger and resentment.

 These grievances only offer a lifetime of hurt and should be dealt with.

-Forgiveness is not only good for the soul, but it also has positive benefits to our mental and even physical wellbeing (Luskin, 2003).
+Not only is forgiveness good for the soul, but it also has positive benefits on our mental and even physical wellbeing (Luskin, 2003).

 “Pain in life is inevitable.
-Suffering, on the other hand, is optional,” writes compassion and mindfulness expert Dr. Shauna Shapiro.
+Suffering, on the other hand, is optional,” writes compassion and mindfulness expert Dr. Shauna Shapiro (2020).

 In this article, we explore the research behind forgiveness and look at tools to help us along the journey.